santiagotena/santiagotena/README.md

 **`Software Engineering Student`**

-I am a biotechnology engineer and life science professional in the process of becoming a software developer.
+A biotechnology engineer and life science professional in the process of becoming a software developer.

 My aim is to become a full-stack developer.